dijasila/GPAW/doc/documentation/external.rst

 Several potentials
 ------------------

-A collection of potentials can be applied using ``PotentialCollection``
+A collection of potentials can be applied using :class:`PotentialCollection`

 >>> from gpaw.external import ConstantElectric, PointChargePotential
 >>> from gpaw.external import PotentialCollection